semgrep/semgrep-vscode/README.md

 Advanced configuration options:

-- **Semgrep › Scan: Timeout** - After the specified maximum time runs out Semgrep scan times out (stops).
+- **Semgrep › Scan: Timeout** - After the specified maximum time runs out Semgrep scan times out (stops) in seconds.
 The default value is 30.
 - **Semgre > Trace: Server** - This option is useful for debugging.
 The messages option displays communication of the Semgrep Visual Studio Code extension with the LSP server.
 The default option is verbose.

 ## Available commands